yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 >
 {: .hands_on}

+> <question-title></question-title>
+>
+> 1. How many series were returned?
+>
+> > <solution-title></solution-title>
+> >
+> > 1.
+When we click on the results ('Recalibration series by MFAssignR RecalList on data 10'), we can
+> >see there are 226 lines (1 of them being the column names), meaning 225 series which we can select from for the recalibration.
+> >
+> {: .solution}
+>
+{: .question}

 On the output, we get a dataframe containing CH2 homologous series that contain more than 3 members.
 Let's dive more into what metrics are available:

-- Series - reports the homologous series according to class, adduct, and DBE.
-The format is "class_adduct_DBE", for example a homologous series with class = "O6, adduct of Na+, and DBE = 4" would be "O6_Na_4"
+- **Series** - reports the homologous series according to class, adduct, and DBE.
+The format is "class_adduct_DBE", for example a homologous series with class = "O6, adduct of Na+, and DBE = 4" would be "O6_Na_4".
-- Number Observed - reports the number of members of each homologous series.
+- **Number Observed** - reports the number of members of each homologous series.
-- Series Index - represents the order of the series when ordered by length of homologous series.
+- **Series Index** - represents the order of the series when ordered by length of homologous series.
-- Mass Range - reports the minimum and maximum mass for the compounds within a homologous series.
+- **Mass Range** - reports the minimum and maximum mass for the compounds within a homologous series.
-- Tall Peak - reports the mass of the most abundant peak in each series.
+- **Tall Peak** - reports the mass of the most abundant peak in each series.
-- Abundance Score - reports the percentage difference between the mean abundance of a homologous series and the median abundance within the mass range the "Tall Peak" falls in (for example m/z 200-300).
+- **Abundance Score** - reports the percentage difference between the mean abundance of a homologous series and the median abundance within the mass range the "Tall Peak" falls in (for example m/z 200-300).
 A higher score is generally better.
-- Peak Score - This column compares the intensity of the tallest peak in a given series to the second tallest peak in the series.
+- **Peak Score** - This column compares the intensity of the tallest peak in a given series to the second tallest peak in the series.
 This comparison is calculated by log10(Max Peak Intensity/Second Peak Intensity).
 The closer to 0 this value is the better, in general.
-- Peak Distance - This column shows the number of CH2 units between the tallest and second tallest peak in each series.
+- **Peak Distance** - This column shows the number of CH2 units between the tallest and second tallest peak in each series.
 In general, it is better for the value to be as close to 1 as possible.
-- Series Score - This column compares the number of actual observations in each series to the theoretical maximum number based on the CH2 homologous series.
+- **Series Score** - This column compares the number of actual observations in each series to the theoretical maximum number based on the CH2 homologous series.
 The closer to one this value is, the better.

 Combined, these series should cover the full mass spectral range to provide the best overall recalibration.
 The best series to choose are generally long and combined have a “Tall Peak” at least every 100 m/z.

-Currently, it is up to user to choose the most suitable recalibrant series which will be used for the recalibration in the next Recal step.
+Currently, it is up to user to choose the most suitable recalibrant series which will be used for the recalibration in the Recal step.
 It is possible to choose up to 10 series and they should indeed span over whole range of m/z - often an error is thrown to add more series in case there would be gaps, or the chosen series would have a good scores but would be way too alike.

 The series can be chosen either visually by the user, or using the **FindRecalSeries** function, which we will describe in the next section.